Skip to Main Content

-This bibliographic database provides booksellers and librarians with information about Australian and New Zealand books, series of books, and imprints.
-Information about publishers is listed in a separate file titled ANZBiP-Publishers.
+This bibliographic database provided booksellers and librarians with information about Australian and New Zealand books, series of books, and imprints.
 Ceased publication in December 2003.

 Indexing and full text database that provides access to published material on Australian social sciences and humanities.
 Source documents include periodicals, newspapers, scholarly journals, conference papers, and books.

 AUSTGUIDE (Informit) This link opens in a new window

 This bibliographic database indexes and selectively abstracts articles from more than 120 predominantly Australian periodicals of both general and educational interest.
 Film reviews are also included.
 Coverage: 1986 to 2006.